FAQ

 What are Glints and why do they exist?

-Glints are a simple way to tell someone their post, reply, or participation was useful.
-They work inside Lets as support and recognition, do not add influence in Decisions, and do not require registering somewhere else.
+Glints are a simple way to show an author that a post, reply, or idea was useful.
+They work inside Lets as a quiet sign of feedback, are not money or rewards, and do not add extra influence in Decisions.

 What are Decisions and who can take part?

-Decisions help participants express a view on rules, product choices, and community direction.
-During beta, the simple rule is one account, one voice, and proposals may be reviewed to reduce pressure, manipulation, or confusing wording.
+Decisions appear when a discussion has a few clear options and needs a next step.
+During beta, the simple rule is one account, one vote, and proposals may be reviewed to reduce pressure, manipulation, or confusing wording.

 What should I do if I see abuse, spam, or pressure?

-Use in-app reporting or support if you see abuse, spam, impersonation, pressure around Decisions, or unsafe content.
-Moderation looks at context, community rules, and risk to people, not only at a single word in isolation.
+Report the issue in the app or contact support if you see abuse, spam, impersonation, pressure, or unsafe content.
+Moderation looks at context, community rules, and risk to people, not only at isolated words.

 Do I need to read the White Paper or understand DAO to use the beta?

-No. The mobile beta works like a normal app: you apply, get access, post, message, and use Lets features inside the app.
+No. The mobile beta should be understandable like a normal app: a person publishes, chats, reads the feed, replies in messages, and uses Lets features inside the app.
 The White Paper and DAO are for people who want to understand how the project may develop and how the community can shape rules over time.